David Byrne: Relationships

 Byrne had a brief relationship with Toni Basil in 1981 and he dated Twyla Tharp between 1981 and 1982.
 While visiting Japan in 1982, Byrne met costume designer Adelle Lutz, and they married in 1987.
 They have a daughter, Malu Abeni Valentine Byrne, born in 1989, and a grandson born in 2018.
-Malu spoke about one of her middle names, Abeni, in a 2016 interview with Elle: "It is Nigerian, and it means 'We asked for her and she came to us.'
-My parents had a hard time having kids, and when I finally came along, their good friend offered up this name."
 Byrne and Lutz divorced in 2004.
-After his divorce, he became romantically involved with art curator and Gagosian Gallery sales director Louise Neri.
+After his divorce, he became romantically involved with the art curator and Gagosian Gallery sales director Louise Neri.
 He also had a relationship with the artist Cindy Sherman from 2007 to 2011.
+As of 2025, Byrne is in a relationship with writer and hedge fund manager Mala Gaonkar.
+In late August 2025, Byrne revealed they were engaged, and on September 3, 2025, he said they would be married that week.

 Cycling

 Byrne is known for his activism in support of increased cycling and for having used a bike as his main means of transport throughout his life, especially cycling around New York.
 In Los Angeles, Byrne drives a Citroën DS, but in New York, he does not drive a car.

 He says that he began cycling while he was in high school and returned to it as an adult in the late 1970s.
 He likes the freedom and exhilaration cycling gives him.
 He has written widely on cycling, including a 2009 book, Bicycle Diaries.
 In August 2009, Byrne auctioned his Montague folding bike to raise money for the London Cycling Campaign.

 In 2008, Byrne designed a series of bicycle parking racks in the form of image outlines corresponding to the areas in which they were located, such as a dollar sign for Wall Street and an electric guitar in Williamsburg, Brooklyn.
 Byrne worked with a manufacturer who constructed the racks in exchange for the right to sell them later as art.
 The racks remained on the streets for about a year.

-Two bike racks with the interchangeable Byrne Bike Rack Alphabet remain installed at the Brooklyn Academy of Music.
+Two bike racks constructed from the Byrne Bike Rack Alphabet, a system of modular letter segments that can be combined to form various words, remain installed at the Brooklyn Academy of Music.